splendo/kaluga/architecture/README.md

 ## Observables
 Kaluga supports `Observables` (one way binding) and `Subjects` (Two way binding).
 An Object can be created through a `ReadOnlyProperty` (making it immutable on both sides), a `Flow` (allowing the flow to modify the observer), or a `BaseFlowable` (allowing both the Flow and the owner of BaseFlowable to modify the observer.
-Subjects can be created using either a `ObservableProperty` or `BaseFlowable`.
+Subjects can be created using either an `ObservableProperty` or `BaseFlowable`.
 All these can easily be converted using `asObservable()` or `asSubject()` respectively.
 Observable values can be accessed through delegation.
-To account for the difference between empty values and optional values a `ObservableResult` containing either the value or a `Nothing` type is returned.
+To account for the difference between empty values and optional values an `ObservableResult` containing either the value or a `Nothing` type is returned.

 ```kotlin
 class SomeViewModel : BaseViewModel() {